 Cash comprises cash on hand and demand deposits.
-Cash equivalents does not include liquidity fund investments as the Company does not consider the risk associated with changes in value to be insignificant.
+Cash equivalents does not include liquidity fund investments as the Company considers the liquidity fund is part of the investment portfolio.

 Debtors

 Short-term debtors are initially measured at transaction price.
 Subsequent remeasurement deducts any impairment from the transaction price.
 Sales awaiting settlement is measured at transaction price only and the deduction of part payment received to date.